New Identities from a Combinatorial Approach to Generalized Fibonacci and Generalized Lucas Numbers: Combinatorial interpretations of and

-In order to present our combinatorial interpretations of $F(k,n)$ and $L(k,n)$, given integers $k \geq 2$ and $n \geq 0$, we consider tilings of a $1 \times (n+1)$ board using $1 \times 1$ white or black squares and $1 \times k$ gray rectangles such that there is exactly one black square that appears in one of the first $k$ positions.
+Given integers $k \geq 2$ and $n \geq 0$, we consider tilings of a $1 \times (n+1)$ board using $1 \times 1$ white or black squares and $1 \times k$ gray rectangles such that there is exactly one black square that appears in one of the first $k$ positions.
 Hence, if $n < k$, there is exactly one black square and all other positions are occupied by white squares.
 Let $f(k, n)$ be the number of such tilings.
-Figure \ref{Fig1} below shows an example for $k=3$ and $n = 0, 1, ..., 6$.
+Figure \ref{Fig1} shows an example for $k=3$ and $n = 0, 1, \ldots, 6$.

 It is easy to see that for $n < k$, $f(k, n) = n+1$, since there are $n+1$ places to insert the black square, leaving the remaining $n$ spaces filled with white squares.
 If $n \geq k$, each tiling counted by $f(k,n)$ ends with either a white square or a gray rectangle (never a black square).
-By removing these last piece we are left with tilings counted either by $f(k, n-1)$ or by $f(k, n-k)$, according to this piece being white or gray, respectively.
+By removing this last piece we are left with tilings counted either by $f(k, n-1)$ or by $f(k, n-k)$, according to this piece being white or gray, respectively.
 Then, $f(k,n) = f(k, n-1) + f(k, n-k)$.

 Therefore, as $f(k,n)$ satisfies the same recurrence as $F(k,n)$ and they share the same initial conditions, we have the following combinatorial interpretation for $F(k, n)$:

 i.e., $F(k, n)$ is the number of tilings of a $1 \times (n+1)$ board with $1 \times 1$ black or white squares and $1 \times k$ gray rectangles such that there is exactly one black square that appears in one of the first $k$ positions.